Being a Solar CEO: Lessons on Workplace Energy

 Last Updated on

 As a solar company CEO, I’ve learned many unexpected lessons about a form of energy seemingly different yet related to solar energy — energy in the workplace.

 I know how to manage people’s electricity usage within the walls of their homes, helping them reduce power bills and establish energy independence.
-But that’s just the beginning of the technical jargon to which I’ve grown accustomed: I know conduits, alternating currents, direct currents, PV, kilowatt hours, and transduction like the back of my hand.
+But that’s just the beginning of the technical jargon to which I’ve grown accustomed.
+I also know conduits, alternating currents, direct currents, PV, kilowatt hours, and transduction like the back of my hand.
 I could probably teach and certify electricians if I wanted to.

 However, nowhere in the bucket of solar and electricity knowledge I’ve acquired over the years can I find solar energy lessons more important than the ones I’ve learned about human energy while working as a CEO.

 Am I a shaman or spiritual guru?
 No, not by any stretch of the imagination.
 However, I value performance and have spent years testing and revising my lifestyle to see which conditions best set the stage for success and happiness in my life as a very busy executive at a growing company.

 I’ve battle-tested the following five tidbits on positive energy in helping me raise four small children, maintain a happy marriage, and lead a business to year-over-year growth in existing and new markets.
 I believe these lessons on human energy can be useful to anybody earning an income, but particularly for executives and business owners.

 So, without further ado, here are five lessons on human energy I’ve learned as a CEO that will help entrepreneurs and executives manage their time more effectively, lead happier lives, and inspire their employees to push themselves to new heights.